MARMOTatZJU/marmotatzju.github.io/_pages/about.md

 Biography
 ======

 Yinda (Frédéric) Xu (许胤达) is a PhD student in Computer Science at **Shanghai Jiaotong University**.
-His long-term interests consist of Robot Learning and Embodied AI.
-Specifically, Manipulation, Planning and Decision-Making, and Multi-Agent Intelligence.
+His research interests consist of Robot Learning and Embodied AI.

 Currently, he is conducting research in Robotics/Embodied AI at the **Horizon Robotics**, focusing on *Humanoid Locomotion and Manipulation*, *Whole-Body Control*.